aravind-sadharani/chandraveena/src/blog/r12-bhupali/index.md

 ---
 title: "Raga Bhoopali - Major Pentatonic"
-date: 2020-04-12
+date: 2021-01-02
-image: "../../../images/ytthumb-jaunpuri.png"
+image: "../../../images/ytthumb-bhoopali.png"
 description: "Raga Bhoopali is one of the oldest scales in Indian music.
 It is traditionally performed during the late-evening hours of the day, and is a popular Raga throughout India."
 ---

 <you-tube videoid="rp7_DZzH5nA"></you-tube>
 <br>

-Raga Bhupali / Bhoopali / Bhoop / Bhopali / Mohanam as it is variously called is one of the oldest scales in Indian music.
-It is a *Audava* or a pentatonic scale.
-It is also known as the Major Pentatonic scale in western music.
-This scale is also found in traditional music of Chinese/Japanese origin.
-An interesting aspect of this scale lies in the fact that every *Murchhana* (also known as Greha Bheda or scale change) gives rise to another well known pentatonic scale.
-Lets look at these scales below.
+Raga *Bhoopali* also called variously as *Bhupali*, *Bhoop*, *Bhopali* or *Mohanam*, is one of the oldest scales in Indian music.
+It is an *audava* or a pentatonic scale.
+It is also known as the *major pentatonic* scale in Western music.
+This scale is also found in traditional music of Chinese and Japanese origin.
+An interesting aspect of this scale lies in the fact that every *Murchhana* (also known as *Graha Bheda* or scale change) gives rise to another well known pentatonic scale.
+Take a look at these scales below.

-Main Raga: Raga Bhoopali: Scale: Sa Re Ga Pa Dha (Please see below in Program Notes for nomenclature definition).
+* **Scale of main Raga (Raga Bhoopali):** Sa Re Ga Pa Dha (Please see Program Notes for nomenclature).
-First Greha Bheda: Re Ga Pa Dha Sa.
-Transposing this to Sa, we get Sa Re ma Pa ni - Madhmadh / Madhyamadi / Madhyamavati Second Greha Bheda: Ga Pa Dha Sa Re.
-Transposing this to Sa, we get Sa ga ma dha ni - Malkauns/Hindolam Third Greha Bheda: Pa Dha Sa Re Ga.
-Transposing this to Sa, we get Sa Re ma Pa Dha - Shuddha Saveri / Durga Fourth Greha Bheda: Dha Sa Re Ga Pa.
-Transposing this to Sa, we get Sa ga ma Pa ni - Dhani / Shuddha Dhanyasi - also known as Minor Pentatonic in western music.
+* **First Graha Bheda:** Re Ga Pa Dha Sa.
+Transposing this back to Sa, we get Sa Re ma Pa ni - *Madhmadh* or *Madhyamadi* or *Madhyamavati*.
+* **Second Graha Bheda:** Ga Pa Dha Sa Re.
+Transposing this to Sa, we get Sa ga ma dha ni - *Malkauns* or *Hindolam*
+* **Third Graha Bheda:** Pa Dha Sa Re Ga.
+Transposing this to Sa, we get Sa Re ma Pa Dha - *Shuddha Saveri* or *Durga*
+* **Fourth Graha Bheda:** Dha Sa Re Ga Pa.
+Transposing this to Sa, we get Sa ga ma Pa ni - *Dhani* or *Shuddha Dhanyasi*, also known as *minor pentatonic* in Western music.

-How cool is this!
-In Indian Classical Music, many ragas were derived as a Greha Bheda or a Murchhana of a scale.
-While in the earlier tradition of *Jati Gayan* (music of the Jati system), each scale started at different starting (*Greha* or Home) notes, in the *Aadhara Shadaj* tradition of current times, all scales are sung to a single home note, i.e, Sa.
+How remarkably cool is this!
+In Indian Classical Music, many ragas were derived as a murchhana of a scale.
+While in the earlier tradition of *Jati Gayan* (music of the Jati system), each scale started at different starting notes called *Graha Swara* (*Graha* means "home" and is also spelled as *Griha*, *Gruha*, etc), in the *Aadhara Shadaj* tradition of current times, all scales are sung to a single "home" or fundamental note, i.e, **Sa**.

 Here I present a short Alap in *Raga Bhoopali* followed by a Pallavi in Chautala.
 This Raga is also called *Mohanam* in some parts of India.